What is a Grant of Probate?

-Co-op Legal Services offer fixed fee Probate services designed to meet your needs and requirements, whatever they are.
+Co-op Legal Services offer fixed fee Probate services designed to meet your needs and requirements.
 We can help you with the Probate process if your loved one left a Will or if they died Intestate (without leaving a Will).

 We are happy to provide you with free initial Probate advice over the telephone and to help you establish if Probate is required on your loved ones Estate.
 If you decide that you would like to hand over the Probate process to us to manage on your behalf, we will arrange for one of our Probate Consultants to visit you at home or another location of your choice (in England or Wales).
 We will discuss the circumstances of the Estate and provide you with a fixed fee Probate quotation based on the complexity and value of the Estate.

 For free initial Probate advice call Co-op Legal Services on 03306069584 or contact us online and we will call you.